uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   - Stream in-memory numerical data to the algorithm.

-In complex usage scenarios, data flow can go through these three stages back and forth.
+In complex usage scenarios, data flow goes through these three stages back and forth.
 For example, when the full data are not available at the start of the computation, it can be done step-by-step with blocks of data.
-After computation on the current block is completer, the next block should be obtained and prepared.
+After computation on the current block is completed, the next block should be obtained and prepared.

 .. image:: _static/data_management_flow.png